Blackened Ahi Tuna Bowls

 - Gently rub the entire tuna steak with the blackening spice.
 You’ll want it to be well coated.

 - Sear the 1.5-inch-thick tuna for 45-60 seconds on each side, using tongs to turn it.
-This will give you a seared rare tuna steak.
-If your tuna is thin you may want to adjust the cooking time.
-You can also cook it longer if you want the tuna to be more cooked inside.
+This will give you a seared-rare tuna steak.

-- Remove the tuna from the pan and set it aside.
+- Remove the tuna from the pan and set it aside to cool.